aplteam/Tester2/README.md

 * In case no result is returned you need to make sure you make the function stop in case you find something not to your liking, or print a message to the session if that's sufficient.
 * In case the function returns a result it must be a text vector.
 If that text vector is empty then `Tester2` does not take any action.
 If it is a simple string this string will be printed to the session.
 Then `Tester2` carries on.

-#### Application

-The idea was born when a few of a large set of test cases left files behind in the temp folder, and I had no idea which one.
-Obviously that is easy to find out when you check right after a test case was executed.

-Another application is when a test case causes a sys error (aplcore) but it is not that particular test case that is causing the real problem but an earlier one.
-In that case you can execute `2 ⎕NQ'.' 'wscheck'` after each test case, forcing the interpreter to perform a workspace integrity check.

 ## Work flow